mozilla/inclusion/evaluation_tools/governance-basic.md

 - [ ] It is clearly stated in the COC how to report behaviors at that are illegal or make individuals/groups feel unsafe, unwelcome or uncomfortable .
 - [ ] It is clear to whom that report will go.
 This means names of people, and their individual email addresses.
 - [ ] There is an option to reach out to only one of those people.
-- [ ] We have a process for responding to reports.
+- [ ] We have a process for responding-to reports that ensures reporter, reported and all others impacted are regularly updated.

 ## Leadership
 These are based on [CHAOSS working group criteria for inclusive leadership](https://github.com/chaoss/wg-diversity-inclusion/blob/master/assets/leadership-principles.md).
 Leadership is central to project and community culture, and thus require intentional design, and accountability for the empowerment of others.